Advertising Standards Authority (New Zealand): ASA Objectives

+Controversies

+The Department of Internal Affairs took television broadcasters and the Authority to task in 2023 over what it sees as advertising promoting illegal offshore gambling.
+A spokesperson for the Authority said that they were not responsible for interpreting or enforcing the law, but only with assessing of advertising breaches the codes of compliance - which the authority argues the ads themselves do not.

 Advertising Standards Complaints and Appeal Board

 The Advertising Standards Complaints Board (ASCB) is a nine-member board, with five public members and four industry members.
 The ASCB addresses complaints made by members of the public against ASA Advertising Codes.

 The Advertising Standards Complaints Appeal Board (ASCAB) is a three-member Board that addresses appealed ASCB complaints.